Geoenvironmental Consultants Ltd

 Free product recovery

-Bioremediation is a common technique for soils contaminated with organic substances such as hydrocarbons, and utilizes the microorganisms that are naturally present in soil to reduce concentrations through biodegradation.
-In-situ refers to treatment undertaken on soils (or water) that remains in the ground, while ex-situ refers to treatment of excavated soils.
-In some cases, bioremediation may simply involve the introduction of air though mechanical means (turning soils in stockpiles known as 'windrows' using an excavator) to stimulate natural biodegradation, or otherwise the process may be enhanced by the direct introduction of oxygen, organic matter or other nutrients.
+Bioremediation is a common technique for soils contaminated with organic substances such as hydrocarbons, and utilises the microorganisms that are naturally present in soil to reduce concentrations through biodegradation for future use.
+In situ refers to treatment undertaken on soils (or water) that remains in the ground, while ex-situ refers to treatment of excavated soils.
+In some cases, bioremediation may simply involve the introduction of air through mechanical means (turning soils in stockpiles known as ‘windrows’ using an excavator) to stimulate natural biodegradation, or otherwise the process may be enhanced by the direct introduction of oxygen, organic matter or other nutrients.
+It is also crucial to address hazardous substances, such as chemicals and heavy metals, which are often present in contaminated sites.

-In some cases, more specialized remedial solutions may be required, such as soil-vapour extraction, chemical oxidation, soil washing and thermal desorption, and we can work alongside dedicated remediation technology providers to deliver the most appropriate solution.
+In some cases, more specialised remedial solutions may be required, such as soil-vapour extraction, chemical oxidation, soil washing and thermal desorption, and we can work alongside dedicated remediation technology providers for the successful implementation to deliver the most appropriate solution.